 A herniated disc, which is also known as a slipped or ruptured disc, occurs when the cartilage surrounding the disc pushes against the spinal cord or nerve roots.
 The cushion that sits between the spinal vertebrae extends outside its normal position.

 This can result in compression of the nerve root also know as nerve impingement as disc exits from the spinal cord and through the vertebral bones.
 Disc injury usually occurs suddenly after lifting something or twisting the back.
 Usually it is the flexion and rotation movement.
 Unlike a back strain, pain from a disc injury usually lasts for more than 72 hours and recovery takes up to 6 to eight weeks.

-Low back Pain due to pregnancy results from pelvic changes and alterations in weight loading.
+Results from pelvic changes and alterations in weight loading.
 Back symptoms almost always resolve postpartum.

-Sciatica: Sciatia usually occur with a herniated disc if the disc presses on the sciatic nerve.
+Sciatia usually occur with a herniated disc if the disc presses on the sciatic nerve.
 The sciatic nerve is the nerve that supplies the leg, As a result, sciatica can cause pain in the Gluteal area, legs and feet.
 This pain usually feels like burning, or pins and needles.
 There are other causes besides herniated Disc for Sciatica symptoms and on your visit Dr Gilak will evaluate and runs orthopedic tests and other test to determine the cause.

 There are a number of other conditions that cause lower back pain.
 These conditions include:

 • Arthritis is an inflammation of the joints.

 • Fibromyalgia causes long-term pain and tenderness in the joints, muscles, and tendons.

 • Spondylitis is inflammation of the joints between the spinal bones.